dilanzib/WoM-Project2-API/README.md

 # University course |
-A school porject for maintenance service for cottages, built by me and Niklas.
+A school project for maintenance service for cottages, built by me and Niklas.
 The project is written in Python and the PostgreSQL database is used.